 Basically, go for sneakers made out of lightweight material, so your feet can breathe.

 A sturdy hat

 Don’t go anywhere without a hat in summer!

 Likewise, protect your eyes from harmful, UV rays.

 And your skin!
 I would wear at least SPF 30+ on your face and body – here’s a natural sunscreen that I like a lot.
 Look for a BB cream that has UV protection for an extra bit of coverage.

 A note on swimmers – you can wear whatever you want in private beaches and hotel pools (and at beaches outside of the city, where there is no one else about), but the one public beach in the city (within Katara Cultural Village) has the same rules regarding covering up.

 So, bring your bikini or one piece, but be careful where you wear it.
-And make sure you cover up from the lobby of your hotel to the beach (I find kaftans to be perfect for this)
+And make sure you cover up from the lobby of your hotel to the beach (I find kaftans or a wrap dress to be perfect for this).